joaohenggeler/eternal-wanderer/Source/README.md

 * `max_required_depth`: the maximum depth for which snapshots are prioritized (inclusive).
 Snapshots in this range are always scouted first until they're exhausted.
 May be null if there's no maximum.

+* `min_snapshots_for_same_host`: the minimum amount of snapshots that have to be scouted before the same host is visited again.
+May be null if there's no minimum.

 * `excluded_url_tags`: which HTML tags to skip when collecting URLs from their attributes.

 * `store_all_words_and_tags`: enable to store every word and tag from a snapshot's page in the database.
 Note that this will substantially increase the database's size.
 If disabled, only the words and tags in `word_points` and `tag_points` are stored.